Hillsboro Airport: History

 On August 28, 1966, an air traffic control tower was opened after construction costs of $400,000 with staffing by the FAA.
 In April 1975 the current main terminal that includes offices and a restaurant opened, followed by the opening of the new 6300 ft runway on September 1, 1976.

 The airport received scheduled regular airline service during the late 1970s, on Farwest Airlines to Boeing Field in Seattle, Washington, as well as to Medford and North Bend/Coos Bay airports.

 In 1989, customs call out service was added to allow international business flights at the airport after lobbying by Congressman Les AuCoin and business leaders.
 After advance notice, customs inspectors from Portland would be sent to the airport to process the passengers.

 Hillsboro Airport is often mentioned as a reliever airport for Portland International Airport.
 In 1999, Portland City Council member Dan Saltzman suggested expanding the Hillsboro Airport to relieve pressure on the busy Portland International Airport.
 This was during a time when the Port of Portland was discussing building a new larger airport or possibly adding a third runway to PDX to handle growing demand for air travel and air cargo.
 Saltzman suggested shifting some commercial flights to Hillsboro, while shifting some cargo flights there had previously been discussed.

 As of 2006, the Port of Portland planned to spend $134 million through 2025 to improve the Hillsboro facility.
 Plans call for a third runway, increased hangar space, and additional automobile parking on-site, among other items.
 Construction on the third runway was to begin as early as 2010, but legal challenges put the plan on hold.
 In 2007, a staffed customs office was added to the airport.
 Paid for by funds generated by a user-fee association, this allowed the airport to continue as a port of entry, and removed the need for a Customs officer to travel from Portland International Airport.

 The airport handled 259,263 flights in 2008, surpassing Portland International in this category.
 In 2009, the airport received a grant from the U.S. Department of Transportation to expand taxiways as part of the airport's master plan.
 President Barack Obama landed at the airport in Marine One in February 2011 as part of a visit to nearby Intel.
 The Port spent $9 million to repave the 2/20 runway and combined two taxiways into a single one in 2013.
 Construction started on the third runway in June 2014.
 Nike founder Phil Knight built a personal hangar at the airport next to the Nike hangar in 2014, while Global Aviation added a new hangar that same year.
 The third runway was eventually built, opening in April 2015.

 On July 3, 2017 a man climbed a perimeter fence near Hillsboro Aero Academy and attempted to steal a Robinson R22 helicopter.
 After a brief chase with police he was fatally shot.

+As of July 2024, Intel Air Shuttle operates corporate flights to San Jose and Phoenix from Hillsboro Airport.